senselogic/GAME_DEVELOPMENT_TEST/README.md

     *   The game-title screen.
     *   The game-options screen.
     *   The hero vertical aiming IK.
-    *   The hero foot height IK.
+    *   The hero feet height IK.
     *   The enemy minimap.
     *   The text localization.

-*   Make sure to use the programming conventions explained in the coding standard document (uppercase types, camelcase members, snakecase variables, aligned braces, etc).
+*   Do your best to apply the programming conventions explained in the coding standard document, especially the following rules :
+    *   Write types in `UPPER_CASE` : TANK_SHELL.
+    *   Write type members in `CamelCase` : Tank.ShootShell().
+    *   Write local variables and method parameters in `snake_case` : enemy_index.
+    *   Align braces vertically.
+    *   Don't use acronyms, abbreviations or single-letter variables.

-*   In the evening, send us back a pack or archive of your work in progress using a file transfer web service like **wetransfer.com** or **transferbigfiles.com**.
+*   On the last evening, simply send us back a pack or archive of your work in progress using a file transfer web service like **wetransfer.com** or **transferbigfiles.com**.

 ## Description